ShehryarGondal1/Codebasics-Resume-Challenge-Hospitality-Revenue-Insights-/README.md

 __Problems we are trying to Solve__

 In recent times, AtliQ Grands has faced a decline in its market share and revenue due to strategic moves from competitors and ineffective decision-making in management.
 To tackle this issue, the managing director of AtliQ Grands has decided to incorporate "Business and Data Intelligence" to regain its market share and revenue.
-However, the company does not have an in-house data analytics team to provide insights from its historical data.
+However, the company does not have an in-house data analytics team to provide insights from its historical data. <br>

 __Main Goal__

 Their revenue management team had decided to hire a 3rd party service provider to provide them with insights from their historical data.